Bastardkb/bastardkb.github.io/help/bluetooth.md

 If you still wish to build one of the Charybdis or Dactyl keyboards, in this page is detailed a basic outline of the work needed.

 Before beginning, make sure you have some **good understanding of electronics and firmware**.
-Read the whole page before comitting.
+Read the whole page before committing.

 There is a video overview here made by EIGA: [youtube link](https://www.youtube.com/watch?v=Mks7QDxFreY)